hanabi/hanabi.github.io/README.md

 * Often times when you are given a clue, the card could be two or more things.
   * For example, in a no-variant game, a red *Play Clue* might indicate a red 2 or a red 3 depending on whether or not red 2 will blind-play from someone else's hand.
-  * For example, in a rainbow-game, a red *Play Clue* card might indicate either a red 1 or a *Delayed Play Clue* on a rainbow 2 through another player's yet-to-be-played rainbow 1.
+  * For example, in a rainbow-game, a red *Play Clue* might indicate either a red 1 or a *Delayed Play Clue* on a rainbow 2 through another player's yet-to-be-played rainbow 1.
 * After getting a clue, you should immediately mark all of the possibilities down on the card as a note.
 * For all of your subsequent turns, you have to treat that card like it is **all of the possibilities** at the same time.
 This is a lot like the *Schrodinger's Cat* quantum physics analogy, which states a cat is both alive and dead at the same time, and you won't know until you actually open the box and look.
 Similarly, treat the unknown card as all the possibilities, and you won't actually know until the card is played.